-MOJAVE RIVER VALLEY HORSEMEN'S ASSOCIATION 2022 Description of Classes

-HALTER - All halter classes will be judged on conformation first, (except for the Color and Performance Halter classes).
-Halter Color is a fun class for horses that represent color breeds such as Paint, Pinto, Appaloosa, Palomino, and Buckskin and horses are judged 80% on color and 20% on conformation per the judge's discretion.
+MOJAVE RIVER VALLEY HORSEMEN'S ASSOCIATION 2024 CLASS DESCRIPTIONS horses that represent color breeds such as Paint, Pinto, Appaloosa, Palomino, and Buckskin and horses are judged 80% on color and 20% on conformation per the judge's discretion.
 Horses without these color breed characteristics, including breeding stock horses, shall enter the "non-color" halter classes.
 In Performance Halter the judge primarily evaluates the movement and way of going of the horse, with regards to type, English or Western, and conformation is secondary.
 All halter horses will be examined at the walk and jog as each one is led directly to and away from the judge and additionally the jog from a direct side angle.
 After trotting, horses will be lined up head to tail for individual inspection by the judge.
 The judge shall inspect each horse from both sides, front, and rear.
 May be shown in English attire with a plain leather halter or bridle, or in Western attire with a leather halter (silver optional) and a chain may be used under the chin or hanging from the halter.
 If English or Western is not specified in the class title you may dress in either style depending on your preference and what might be characteristic for you horse's breed.
 When your halter class is held after your riding class (or midday after you have been riding), no points will be deducted for sweat marks; however, it is expected that reasonable re-grooming be done prior to the class.